WilliamShiflett/bike-check/README.md

 6. Run `docker run hello-world`
 7. If you get the error -bash: docker: command not found, you can try what's recommended here to create some necessary files: https://stackoverflow.com/a/43365425/5057333
 8. `Press ⌘ + Space to bring up Spotlight Search and enter Docker to launch Docker.` Follow the prompts to allow docker to create some necessary files.
 9. Try `docker run hello-world` again.
 If you don't have this image locally, Docker will fetch it for you.
-10.
-11. If you get an error referencing the docker daemon, check for existing docker images (you may not have any): `docker image ls`
-12. There are deprecated CLI tools like docker-machine that you can use in conjunction with virtualbox to run docker...
-13. But it's easier (and not deprecated) to start docker with `open --hide --background -a Docker` or just `open -a Docker`
-14. If you're still seeing references to
-15. Now test that Docker is working by running `docker run hello-world`
+Your terminal should output a message saying "This message shows that your installation appears to be working correctly."
-16. Exit the container with `exit`
+16. Exit the container with `exit`.

+17.
-17. Navigate the the repository with the desired dockerfile
+18. Navigate the the repository with the desired dockerfile.
-18. Run `docker build -t sandbox:bike-check-historical-database .`
+19. Run `docker build -t sandbox:bike-check-historical-database .`
-19. Docker creates an <b>image</b> with the name sandbox:bike-check-historical-database in the current directory.
+20. Docker creates an <b>image</b> with the name sandbox:bike-check-historical-database in the current directory.
-20. Have a coffee.
+21. Have a coffee.
 This can take a while.
-21. Run an interactive Docker container (i.e., one you can enter commands against) based on the image you just created with `docker run -it sandbox:bike-check-historical-database`
+22. Run an interactive Docker container (i.e., one you can enter commands against) based on the image you just created with `docker run -it sandbox:bike-check-historical-database`
-22. Check that the version of Python is what you expect (e.g., 3.11.6) by running `python`
+23. Check that the version of Python is what you expect (e.g., 3.11.6) by running `python`
-23. Run `quit()` to leave the Python interpreter.
+24. Run `quit()` to leave the Python interpreter.
-24. Exit all containers with `docker stop $(docker ps -a -q)`
+25. Exit all containers with `docker stop $(docker ps -a -q)`